mwmlln/hangman/README.md

 The code is validated in PEP8 online validator.
 In oder to clear all the error messages in PEP8. there was lots of line width adjustment made within run.py file.
-Thanks to my peer student's suggestion to display the ruler on width at 79 in GitHub editor, this correction was easier in the later stage of the coding.
+Thanks to my peer student's suggestion of setting the display of ruler at width 79 in GitHub editor, this adjustment was easier in the later stage of the coding.

 At the time of project submission, there were no errors detected in PEP8 validator as below.
 <details><summary>PEP8 online validator</summary>